-This beautiful country has long been a popular tourist destination due to the huge variety of environments, and the amazing cultural, wildlife and landscape heritage.
+This beautiful country has long been a popular tourist destination due to the huge variety of ecosystems and the amazing cultural, wildlife and landscape heritage.

-Zimbabwean people remain among the friendliest and most capable in Africa, and the country will undoubtedly rise again to become one of Africa\’s most popular destinations.
-Encompassing many ecosystems, landlocked Zimbabwe is home to the magnificent Victoria Falls, the Eastern Highlands mountain range, tranquil Lake Kariba, the largest ancient structure south of the Sahara at Great Zimbabwe and National Parks home to a great variety of wildlife species.
+Zimbabwean people remain among the friendliest in Africa, and the country will undoubtedly rise again to become one of Africa’s most popular destinations.
+Encompassing many ecosystems, landlocked Zimbabwe is home to the magnificent Victoria Falls, the Eastern Highlands mountain range, tranquil Lake Kariba, the largest ancient structure south of the Sahara at Great Zimbabwe, and various National Parks which are home to a great variety of wildlife species.

 Geography – Environment

-The Mvurwi mountains in the north, the Matobo Hills in the south west and the Mashava Hills in the central region are all located along the central ridge.
-Another range of mountains forms the border with Moçambique in the east, these are the Nyanga, Bvumba & Chimanimani which are known collectively as the Eastern Highlands.
-35% of the countries area is lowveld, and many of the prime wilderness areas are found here including Kariba & Gonarezhou National Park
+The Mvurwi mountains in the north, the Matobo Hills in the southwest and the Mashava Hills in the central region are all located along the central ridge.
+Another range of mountains forms the border with Mozambique in the east, these are the Nyanga, Bvumba, & Chimanimani which are known collectively as the Eastern Highlands.
+35% of the countries area is lowveld, and many of the prime wilderness areas are found here including Kariba & Gonarezhou National Park.

 The countryside is dominated by vast tracts of native trees on the highveld.
 These ancient woodlands are still impressive, even taking into account the destruction caused by removal for firewood.
-Indigenous species include Msasa, Munondo, Paperback thorn, Nyanga flattop acacia & Mopane.
-The so-called \’Rhodesian teak\’ is a beautiful species which, along with other hardwoods, has been used for much of the beautiful furniture and carvings for sale in Zimbabwe.
+Indigenous species include Msasa, Munondo, Paperback thorn, Nyanga flattop acacia, & Mopane.
+The so-called ‘Rhodesian teak’ is a beautiful species which, along with other hardwoods, has been used for much of the furniture and carvings for sale in Zimbabwe.
 These woodland areas in turn support a great variety of bird and animal life.